Cloud with Rain

 Chinch bugs are tiny creatures measuring about 1/5 inch in length when they reach adulthood.
 They feed on the sap of grasses using their sharp mouthparts and can do significant damage if left untreated.
 Because chinch bugs proliferate during hot and dry times of the year, many folks confuse the issue with drought and respond with heavy watering.
 Unfortunately, you cannot water your way out of a chinch bug infestation.
 In fact, overwatering will worsen the issue.

-How to identify chinch bugs?
+How to tell if it's drought stress or chinch bugs?

 How to avoid chinch bugs in the first place?